VCityTeam/UD-SV/Doc/Devel/Needs/Need037.md

 ### User story

-As a developper, I want to be able to compute the evolution of the city and of its components in time.
-This allows to:
+As a developper, I want to be able to compute the evolution of the city and of its components in time, allowing to:
   * feed a database of with city models having a temporal dimension
   * to visualize city models having a temporal dimension